 - For C++ applications running on Windows, PDB now load in a separate 64-bit process.
 This change addresses a range of crashes caused by the debugger running out of memory when debugging applications that contain a large number of modules and PDBs.

 Managed data breakpoints

-You can now break when a specific object's property value changes in .NET Core applications using data breakpoints, a feature that was originally exclusive to C++.
+You can now break when a specific object's property value changes in .NET Core (3.0 or higher) applications using data breakpoints, a feature that was originally exclusive to C++.
 They are a great alternative to simply placing a breakpoint on a property's setter because a data breakpoint can focus on a specific object's property even when it's out of scope, whereas the former option may result in constant, irrelevant breaks if you have hundreds of objects calling that function.

 Watch window Search UX Updates

-Since Preview 1, we have updated the UI for searching in the Autos, Locals, and Watch windows with a simpler interface.
+We have updated the UI for searching in the Autos, Locals, and Watch windows with a simpler interface.
 The Search Deeper function has been changed to a dropdown so you can quickly select how deep you want your initial and subsequent searches to be.